 Hoda Manafian is a PhD student in the Department of Tourism, Recreation and Sport Management at the University of Florida.
 She is advised by Dr. Almeyda Zambrano.
 She is broadly interested in using a geospatial approach to assess dynamics of agritourism in Florida.
 This approaches integrates Florida's largest economic sectors, tourism and agriculture to identify 'win-win' approaches to resilient sustainable industries.
 In addition to potential economic advantages, agritourism development may be an effective tool for sustainable conservation of "agricultural heritage", which is the main source of cultural ecosystem services (CES) in agricultural context.
 Her current research project seeks to assess, map and quantify the social values of CES of agritourism farms in FL through analyses incorporating geographic information systems (GIS) and the SolVES modeling framework.
 She is from Iran, where her studies were on sustainability science topics related to rural development.
 For her master's thesis she worked on sustainable rural tourism as a "cultural heritage preservation" strategy in an ancient national heritage site called Abyaneh Village, which has more than 1500 years of cultural history, which is located in her hometown Isfahan.
 She holds a minor in Historic Preservation from UF.

 Clare Ols is an undergraduate majoring in Biology.
 She is a native of Cleveland, OH.
 She is working with the SPEC Lab originally through the University of Alabama Emerging Scholars Program ( http://emergingscholars.ua.edu ) and now continues as a research assistant.
 For her research, she has spent many months living in remote areas of Costa Rica leading camera trapping projects to identify linkages between animal species composition and abundance distribution and drone-derived forest structural attributes in the Osa Verde ecological farm owned and managed by Osa Conservation.
-She is also involved in other projects linking forest structure and wildlife in the Lapa Rios ecolodge nature reserve in Costa Rica, and on projects in the Peruvian Amazon.
+She is also involved in other projects linking forest structure and wildlife in the Lapa Rios ecolodge nature reserve in Costa Rica.